airnydev/coding-exercises/README.md

 ## main branch
 The main branch is for stating the problem without the solution and to include the test.

-## solution branch
+## solutions branch
-The solution branch is for solutions.
+The solutions branch is for solutions.